eclipse-biscuit/biscuit/SPECIFICATIONS.md

 Third party blocks are special blocks, that are meant to be signed by a trusted party, to either expand a token or fulfill special checks with dedicated public key constraints.

 Unlike first-party blocks, the party signing the token should not have access to the token itself.
-The third party needs however some context in order to be able to properly serialize and sign block contents.
+The third party needs however some context in order to be able to properly sign block contents.
 Additionally, the third party needs to return both the serialized block and the external signature.

 To support this use-case, the protobuf schema defines two message types: `ThirdPartyBlockRequest` and `ThirdPartyBlockContents`:

 ```
 message ThirdPartyBlockRequest {
-  required PublicKey previousKey = 1;
+  optional PublicKey legacyPreviousKey = 1;
-  repeated PublicKey publicKeys = 2;
+  repeated PublicKey legacyPublicKeys = 2;
   required bytes previousSignature = 3;
 }